British insurer Aviva hires Blackstone's Tom Stoddard as CFO

 Stoddard, whose appointment has been approved by regulators, will start at Aviva on May 5.

-A former Credit Suisse CSGN.VX, UBS UBSN.VX and Lehman Brothers banker, he will receive a basic annual salary of 675,000 pounds ($1.13 million) and a bonus of up to one and a half times that figure.
+A former Credit Suisse, UBS and Lehman Brothers banker, he will receive a basic annual salary of 675,000 pounds ($1.13 million) and a bonus of up to one and a half times that figure.
 Two thirds of any award made into Aviva stock must be deferred for three years, the company said.